 Creating a new CMS site and deploying

-This topic describes a simple deployment onboarding scenario where you create a new website based on the Episerver Alloy sample site, and deploy the application, database and content to the Integration environment in Episerver Digital Experience Cloud Service.
+This topic describes a deployment onboarding scenario where you create a new website based on the Episerver Alloy sample site, and deploy the application, database and content to the Integration environment in Episerver Digital Experience Cloud Service.

 When is this applicable?

 Before you start

 This example uses Visual Studio (2017) with the Episerver extensions and publish profiles, but you can also use other deployment methods.

 - See Requirements for recommended versions of software, tools and services to use when deploying.

 - Update the Azure SDK to the latest version for your Visual Studio installation.

 The following steps create a new website, add Azure and Find, and deploy the code and database with content to the Integration environment in DXC Service.
-The deployment is done from Visual Studio, using the publishing profiles provided with your DXC Service setup.
+The deployment is done from Visual Studio, using the publishing profiles provided by Episerver with your DXC Service setup.

 STEP 1.
 Create a website with Azure

 - In Visual Studio, create a new project by selecting New...Project, and then EPiServer Web site.
 In the dialog box, select Alloy templates (MVC or Web Forms), and clear the Configure Search option.
 Episerver Find is added in a later step.

 - Update the website to the latest Episerver NuGet packages.
-Right-click on References for the project and select Manage NuGet packages.
-Select Updates and Episerver to locate the latest updates, select all packages and click Update.
+Right-click References for the project and select Manage NuGet packages.
+Select Updates and Episerver to locate the latest updates, select all packages, and click Update.

 - Add Azure to the website: in the NuGet package manager for your project, locate the EPiServer.Azure package and click Install.

-- Compile the solution, follow the instructions to update the database (if needed), reload and verify that the website is working.
+- Compile the solution, follow the instructions to update the database and add admin account (if needed).
+Reload and verify that the website is working.

 STEP 2.
 Update the configuration

 You need to change some configurations for the website to work with Azure.
-The attribute container for the BLOB provider and topic for event provider should be unique per site, within the same storage or service bus account.
+The container attribute for the BLOB provider and topic for the event provider should be unique per site, within the same storage or service bus account.
 Therefore you need to update the mapping for BLOBs and event providers.